Irritable Bowel Syndrome

 Stress and Anxiety

-There is a strong correlation between emotional stress and IBS.
+There is a strong correlation between emotional stress and Irritable Bowel Syndrome.
 IBS can occur to anyone at any stage in their life but commonly the condition starts in early adulthood and can come and go depending on what is happening.

 Emotional stress can sensitise the gut making it more likely to react to its contents.